dullbananas/pysh/docs/features/arg_funcs.rst

 Argument Functions
 ==================

+Here is an example showing what this feature does:

+.. code-block: bash

+   $ echo $$func_name
+   func_return_value

 Argument functions allow you to run functions when typing commands and using their return value as the resulting argument.
 Here is an example of a config file that defines one that allows you to insert random numbers into your commands::